 Once I have completed my training, will I get a licence?

 There is no such thing as a licence.
 Once you have completed a course, you will receive a certificate of training which is proof that you have received training.
 The word licence is used as a general term by many to refer to your certificate of training.

 Hence this is why there is no official expiry date but it is recommended that you undertake regular refresher courses every 3 to 5 years.

 Yes you will have to do both theory and practical tests.
 All of our theory tests are multiple choice.
-There is also the option to have the test read to you if needed and we also have Polish test papers.
+There is also the option to have the test read to you if needed and professional translation services can be provided by prior arrangement.